DekotaNelson/100devs-follow-along-site/README.md

 ## 100devs-follow-along-site
-This site is dedicated to making it easy for the #Catch-upCrew to find the follow along materials, the homework, and the class files instead of having to rummage through all of the newer discord messages.
+This site is dedicated to making it easy for the #Catch-upCrew to find the follow-along materials, the homework, and the class files instead of having to rummage through all of the newer discord messages.
 This is the open source repository for that site.
-Please note I am not endorsed by, affiliated with, or sponsered by 100Devs or Leon, I merely had difficulty easily finding the class materials and homework for older classes and figured if I had trouble others would too.
+Please note I am not endorsed by, affiliated with, or sponsored by 100Devs or Leon, I merely had difficulty easily finding the class materials and homework for older classes and figured if I had trouble others would too.
 So I wanted to help others and to make it easier for everyone who may not be caught up to the live classes.
 I mention this to maintain 100% transparency about me, Dekota, and this website.

 ## Live site: https://100devsfollowalong.netlify.app/